vmprs/Avs-File-Monitor/README.md

 2. Click "Start Monitoring" to begin monitoring the specified directories for file changes.
 3. The application will display detected file activity and any suspicious file notifications.

+## Note

+This file is apart of the AVS Softwares LLC program.
+Coming soon.
+2025.

 ---